Fève: History in Europe

 During the Middle Ages bakers began replacing the fava bean with a porcelain trinket, usually depicting religious figures like the baby Jesus.
 By the 19th century these icons had largely replaced the fava bean and included whimsical shapes like lucky charms as well as more risqué subject matter.
 By the 20th century cartoon characters and pop culture icons were also integrated into designs and were more commonly made of plastic post-1950.

-During the Nazi occupation of France, 13 fèves were commissioned for a group of Nazi officer.
+During the Nazi occupation of France, 13 fèves were commissioned for a group of Nazi officers.
 Each one was emblazoned with a swastika and possession of one allegedly allowed the officer entry into an exclusive swingers club.
 Modern fabophiles have indicated that some of these figures have survived into the modern era.
 However, these collectors generally do not care to acknowledge them due to their connection to genocide and military occupation, as well as fear of theft held by those in possession of one or more of the items.

-In Contemporary times, fèves are released in sets of eight to twelve, generally inexpensive, and designed to appeal to children and collectors alike.
+In contemporary times, fèves are released in sets of eight to twelve, generally inexpensive, and designed to appeal to children and collectors alike.

 In the United States

-In an American king cake – popularly eaten during Epiphanytide, as well as around Mardi Gras in New Orleans and the Gulf Coast – the fève traditionally takes the form of a small plastic or porcelain baby, symbolizing baby Jesus.
+In an American king cake—popularly eaten during Epiphanytide, as well as around Mardi Gras in New Orleans and the Gulf Coast—the fève traditionally takes the form of a small plastic or porcelain baby, symbolizing baby Jesus.
 Fava beans were also used to represent Jesus.

 The one who finds the baby Jesus in their slice of cake is said to receive luck and prosperity, and is responsible for baking or purchasing the next year's cake, or for throwing the next Mardi Gras party.
 In some traditions, the finder of the baby is designated "king" or "queen" for the evening.

 As plastic babies replaced beans and porcelain figures, commercial bakers have begun placing the baby outside of the cake, and leaving the hiding to the customer.
 This is also because there is a potential of customers choking on or swallowing the baby, for which bakers want to avoid liability.